Life's A Bowl of Cherries in Traverse City

 A trip to the spa is always a special travel treat, but in Traverse City it's an even more memorable occasion when local, cherry infused products are used.
-During my visit, I sampled two of their signature cherry treatments.
+As part of our stay at the Grand Traverse Resort, I sampled two of their signature cherry treatments.
 The cherry honey glow combines a cherry sugar scrub body treatment, a relaxing Vichy shower, and a cherry based lotion.
 It was incredibly tranquil and soothing, especially lying underneath the warm, rainfall style showers.
-The same cherry scrub is also used in the cherry infused pedicure, which includes a paraffin treatment.
-By the time I left the spa, my skin was silky smooth and I felt so pampered - but I was also re-energized.
-I had a great time chatting with the staff (who filled me in on some local ghost stories) and I also filled up on herbal tea and mouthwatering homemade granola bites with dried cherries.
-It was the perfect ending to a long travel day and I was left recharged with a second wind!

 As always, I welcome and encourage your comments.
 Would you ever take a trip based on a theme?

 If you enjoyed this article, you'll also like: